senthilthangaiah/transformer_translate/Readme.md

 bash
 Copy code
 python train.py
-This script will preprocess the data, train the transformer model, and save the trained model to transformer-model.pt.
+Ensure you have the dataset in the data/ directory in the appropriate format.
+The script will preprocess the data, train the model, and save the trained model and vocabulary.

 Running the Streamlit App
 To start the Streamlit app, run: